by/RT-Kernel/README.md

 ```
 See also https://github.com/by/RT-Kernel/blob/main/bcm2711_defconfig_RT_NTP

-## Build the kernel using all 4 cores (and try gcc optimization level -O3)
+## Build the kernel using all 4 cores (and try gcc optimization level -O3, if you like)
 ```bash
 make prepare
 make -j4 Image.gz modules dtbs